dalequark/daleonai/_drafts/make-language-work-for-you-with-semantic-ml.md

 Because the words "daughter" and "son" are often used in similar contexts, the machine learning model will learn that they should be represented close to each other in space.

 Word embeddings are extremely useful in natural language processing.
-They can be used to find synonyms ("semantic similarity"), to do clustering, and as a preprocessing step in a more complicated model.
+They can be used to find synonyms ("semantic similarity"), to do clustering, or as a preprocessing step for a more complicated nlp model.

 ### Embedding Whole Sentences

 It turns out that entire sentences (and even short paragraphs) can be effectively embedded in space too, using a type of model called a [universal sentence encoder](https://tfhub.dev/google/collections/universal-sentence-encoder/1).
 Using sentence embeddings, we can figure out if two sentences are similar.
-This is useful, for example, if you're building a chatbot and want to know if a question a user asked (i.e. "When is my alarm?") is semantically similar to a question you, the chatbot programmer, have programmed a response to ("What time is my alarm set for?").
+This is useful, for example, if you're building a chatbot and want to know if a question a user asked (i.e. "When will you wake me up?") is semantically similar to a question you--the chatbot programmer--have anticipated and written a response to ("What time is my alarm?").

 ## Semantic Reactor: Prototype with Semantic ML in a Google Sheet

 Alright, now on to the fun part--building things!

-First, some inspiration: I first became excited by Semantic ML when [Anna Kipnis](https://twitter.com/doubleanna) (former Game Designer at Double Fine, now at Stadia/Google) showed me how she used it to automate video game interactions.
-Using a sentence encoder model, she built a video game world that infers how the environment should react to player input using ML.
-Take a look at our interview here:
+First, some inspiration: I originally became excited by Semantic ML when [Anna Kipnis](https://twitter.com/doubleanna) (former Game Designer at Double Fine, now at Stadia/Google) showed me how she used it to automate video game interactions.
+Using a sentence encoder model, she built a video game world that infers how the environment should react to player inputs using ML.
+It blew my mind.
+Check out our chat here:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/30y9zk5COqw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>